 Managing translations in a software project – please, not another tool…

-There are plenty of solutions which can help you manage the translations.
-Most of them are very flexible, robust and able to deal with hundreds of languages.
-It, however, introduces another tool in the stack which you need to get familiar with, another set of logins for both the team and the client and, of course, additional cost.
+There are plenty of solutions that can help you manage the translations.
+Most of them are very flexible, robust, and able to deal with hundreds of languages.
+It, however, introduces another tool in the stack that you need to get familiar with, another set of logins for both the team and the client, and, of course, additional cost.
 Many tools can also overwhelm you with their features (especially when the UI is not that good) or, even worse, overwhelm your clients.

 “But there is one tool which all the business users are very comfortable with – a spreadsheet.
 Combine this with the collaboration features of Google Suite and you get an almost perfect solution for small to medium projects.”

 This was our exact plan: to take Google Sheets and try to create a translation management tool based upon it.
 But how to do it?
 We started with the description of syntax – first column contains tags, then there are columns holding key hierarchy and finally one column for every language.
 Tags and keys are protected so only the dev team has access to it – previously, when given the translation files, clients would often break the syntax of XML or JSON.

 What started as a small script parsing the spreadsheets, soon turned into a fully-fledged solution with its own JSON configuration file syntax and multiple supported formats.
 We have also created a docker image which does the parsing and generates a file from within the container and hence can be integrated with CI.
 The whole tool was called Babelsheet.
 You get the joke, don’t you?

 See also: Fogger – another of our open-source projects, which helps with GDPR-friendy data masking